In the past few weeks, I’ve received two pleas from retailers about to close.

 27. They follow behind you and straighten up right after you pick something up.

-28. They expect you to get out of his/her way if they are moving down an aisle.
+28. They expect you to get out of their way if they are moving down an aisle.

 29. They point to a general location of merchandise.